buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

     Value is a string of a header.
     It represents additional information about how the command worked.
     For example, information may include the command name and arguments, working directory and environment or various errors or warnings of a process or other information that may be useful for debugging.
+    The value satisfies the requirements described in a section below.

 ``files``
     Value is a list of strings.